 IJM, for one, feels the problem of child trafficking is very much an economic problem.
 To put it in the simple words of the IJM boss, “the trafficking drives the poverty that allows the trafficking in the first place.
 If you have to hire adults to do the work of children, there will be a lot more employed people around Ghana.”

 It would also help if the NGOs were able to back their faith in the media with funding.
-The stark reality is that, a reporter would have to fly on a magic mat of cash to a place like Yeji for an extensive piece on child trafficking in that community.
+The stark reality is a reporter will have to fly on a magic mat of cash to a place like Yeji for an extensive piece on child trafficking in that community.